cfpb/drama-free-django/README.rst

 Deploy a release
 -----

-A release is not very opinionated about where exactly it sits on the filesystem, thought does have some built-in assumptions that are worth explaining.
+A release is not very opinionated about where exactly it sits on the filesystem, though it does have some built-in assumptions that are worth explaining.
 The most interesting, is that it expects to be two levels below whatever directory you've devoted to the project.

 In other words, it anticipates a file layout like this::